Key facts 1

 - providing accessible and affordable treatment for people with alcohol-use disorders; and

-- implementing screening programmes and brief interventions for hazardous and harmful use of alcohol.
+- implementing screening and brief interventions programmes for hazardous and harmful drinking in health services.

 WHO aims is to reduce the health burden caused by the harmful use of alcohol and, thereby, to save lives, prevent injuries and diseases and improve the well-being of individuals, communities and society at large.